pingcap/docs/tidb-cloud/vector-search-integrate-with-langchain.md

 ---
 title: Integrate Vector Search with LangChain
-summary: Learn how to integrate the vector search feature in TiDB Cloud with LangChain.
+summary: Learn how to integrate Vector Search in TiDB Cloud with LangChain.
 ---

 # Integrate Vector Search with LangChain